annagabain/Vue-test/README.md

 # Vue-test

-the server works on the localhost only
+the server works on the localhost only: http://localhost:8080/

+cd my-app

+npm run serve